 Avoid using your bed as an office space where you shoot off emails late at night.
 Also, take out your TV if you’re a sucker for late-night watching.

 Remember, your bed needs to be a stimulus for sleeping and not for activities that keep you awake.
+You’d be surprised by how much cute single duvets can help you relax.

 14. Make a Doctor’s Appointment